 If a company declares a stock split, the cost basis of your old shares is evenly split between the old and new shares.
 Say, you own 1,000 shares with a cost basis of $20/share ($20,000 basis).
 The company does a two for one stock split.
 Now, that $20,000 basis is split between 2,000 shares with a $10/share basis.

 ETF Cost Basis

-Every one of those events is a new lot ID to track with a different holding period and basis.
-Do that over several years and there is your excuse to have accurate records for tax purposes.
+Every one of those events is a new tax lot ID to track with a different holding period and basis.
+When you do that over several years it’s important to keep accurate records for tax purposes.